How Editing Makes Books Better

 The reality is, recent University of Michigan academic research demonstrates that these people have a personality or character disorder.
 As the study said,

-By the way, the best editors or others are incapable of producing a “perfect” book ready for publishing.
-Mainline publishers with deep pockets often send $25,000 or more on waves of editing, but you can still find errors in any of their published books.
+The best editors are incapable of producing a “perfect” book ready for publishing.
+Mainline publishers with deep pockets often spend $25,000 or more on waves of editing, but you can still find errors in any of their published books.

 The Boundaries of Copy Editing